galib19/galib19.github.io/_pages/about.md

 ***

-As a Ph.D. candidate in Computer Science specializing in Machine Learning, with a solid foundation in Software Engineering and a proven track record of multi-disciplinary research collaboration, I am committed to advancing knowledge through innovative contributions in AI.
-My experience and academic degrees present a unique blend of proficiency in deep learning, machine learning, statistics, and software engineering.
+As a Ph.D. candidate in Computer Science specializing in Machine Learning, with a solid foundation in Software Engineering and a proven track record of multi-disciplinary research collaboration, I am dedicated to advancing knowledge through innovative contributions in AI.
+My experience and academic degrees present a unique blend of proficiency in deep learning, machine learning, software engineering, and statistics.

-Currently, I am pursuing my Ph.D. in Computer Science and Engineering at Michigan State University from Fall 2020.
-My research involves developing novel deep learning frameworks that can effectively model extreme events in time series data with the incorporation of Extreme Value Theory (EVT), self-supervised learning, representation learning, and diffusion-based generative modeling.
+My research involves developing novel deep learning frameworks that can effectively model extreme events in time series and spatio-temporal data with the incorporation of Extreme Value Theory (EVT), self-supervised learning, representation learning, and diffusion-based generative modeling.
 Specifically, my research focus is on both predictive and generative modeling to overcome the challenges associated with extreme value analysis in time series.
 Working as a Graduate Research Assistant (GRA) in [DMiner Lab @ MSU](https://www.egr.msu.edu/~ptan/dminer/) under the supervision of [Dr. Pang-Ning Tan](https://www.cse.msu.edu/~ptan/), I am actively engaged in pushing the boundaries of knowledge in my field.

-Prior to my doctoral studies, I earned my Master of Science (MSc.) and Bachelor of Science (BSc.) in Software Engineering from the Institute of Information Technology, University of Dhaka, Bangladesh.
+Prior to my doctoral studies, I earned my Masters and Bachelors in Software Engineering from the Institute of Information Technology, University of Dhaka, Bangladesh.
 Beyond the academic realm, I enjoy reading, traveling, gaming, and other exciting pursuits.

 ***